MiSTer-devel/C64_MiSTer/README.md

 To confirm you have the correct image, the BOOT.ROM created must be exactly 32768 or 49152(in case of 32KB C1541 ROM) bytes long.

 There are 2 loadable ROM sets are provided: **DolphinDOS v2.0** and **SpeedDOS v2.7**.
 Both ROMs support parallel Disk Port.
 DolphinDOS is fastest one.

+For **C1581** you can use separate ROM with size up to 32768 bytes.

 ### Autoload the cartridge
 In OSD->Hardware page you can choose Boot Cartridge, so everytime core loaded, this cartridge will be loaded too.